Legislator

 E-mail – Msabo@renscony.gov

-Mary Frances Sabo was elected to the Rensselaer County legislature to represent District 2, (towns of East Greenbush, North Greenbush and Poestenkill) on November 5, 2025.
+Mary Frances Sabo is a graduate of Dartmouth College and the George Washington University School of Law.
+She was elected to the Rensselaer County Legislature to represent District 2, (Towns of East Greenbush, North Greenbush and Poestenkill) on November 5, 2025.
 She is the first democrat in 20 years to be elected to this role.
-Mary Frances serves on the Public Works and the Tourism committees.
+Mary Frances serves on the Public Works and the Planning and Tourism committees.

-Mary Frances is serving her second term on the North Greenbush town board.
-Mary Frances has had many accomplishments on the town board including sponsoring a resolution that registered the town as a New York State Climate Smart Community and securing funding for climate initiatives that would help the town prepare for severe weather events and advocating for and securing pedestrian improvements on State Route 66.
+Currently, Mary Frances serves her second term on the North Greenbush Town Board, where she has had many accomplishments.
+She sponsored a resolution registering the town as a New York State Climate Smart Community, therefore securing funding for climate initiatives helping the Town prepare for severe weather events.
+She also advocated and secured pedestrian improvements on State Route 66.

-Mary Frances is active in her community.
-She formerly served as a Trustee of the North Greenbush library and as a board member of CEO, a local community action agency.
-She currently volunteers as part of a team assisting an Afghan refugee family settle in the Albany area and uses her expertise on the advisory committee for the Capital District Transportation Committee’s Vision Zero Advisory Committee.
-She served as a girl scout leader and president of the Bell Top PTO.
+Mary Frances is an active member in her community.
+She formerly served as a Trustee of the North Greenbush Library; as a Board Member on the Commission on Economic Opportunity (CEO), a local non-profit community action agency; as a girl scout leader and as President of the Bell Top Elementary School PTO.
+She currently volunteers in assisting an Afghan refugee family settle in the Albany area.
+She also uses her expertise on the advisory committee for the Capital District Transportation Committee’s Vision Zero Advisory Committee.